jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-05.md

 Any newly-constructed facility with appropriate health, safety and environmental clearances connected to the Grid;
-Any facility currently under BOT arrangement and other variants with NPC, SPUG, PNOC-EDC, other government agencies, and government- owned and- controlled corporations;
+Any facility currently under BOT arrangement and other variants with NAPOCOR, SPUG, PNOC-EDC, other government agencies, and government- owned and- controlled corporations;
 and
 Any facility that shall operate in an isolated area.